 You are welcome to contact us for additional information, however, only those families/individuals on our waiting list are guaranteed a puppy from an upcoming litter.
-Families are added to our waiting list only after we have confirmed a pregnancy (see Planned Breedings page for announcement) and the family has been interviewed (either in-person at our home or via phone), have read, understand and agree to the terms of our puppy contract and are serious about and committed to all aspects of adding a Rhodesian Ridgeback to their family.
+Families are added to our waiting list only after we have confirmed a pregnancy (see Planned Breedings page for announcement) and the family has been interviewed (either in-person at our home or via phone), has read, understand and agree to the terms of our puppy contract and are serious about and committed to all aspects of adding a Luvakis Rhodesian Ridgeback to their family.
 Those added to our waiting list are specifically interested in a puppy from our family, not a first-available/quick purchase puppy.
-Those on our waiting list also understand that should we not have a large enough litter or an appropriate/compatible puppy to place with them, they may need to wait until our next litter; this often times can mean a 1-2 year wait for the right puppy.
-Families on our waiting list also understand that once a litter arrives, they must visit our home to meet and interact with the litter at least once (this is typically done between 8 and 11 weeks of age) to ensure a compatible puppy suitable for placement with them is available.
+Those on our waiting list also understand that should we not have a large enough litter or an appropriate/compatible puppy to place with them, they may need to wait until our next litter; this often times can mean a 1 year wait or more for the right puppy.
+Families on our waiting list also understand that once a litter arrives, they must visit our home to meet and interact with the litter at least once (this is typically done between 8 and 11 weeks of age) to allow us to match the most suitable puppy with them.

 No, we do not accept deposits prior to litter arrival.We do not want a family to feel financially obligated to take a puppy in the event a major life change has occurred between placing a deposit and the litter's actual arrival.
 Deposits are only accepted after both an interview has been completed (via phone or in-person) and the dam has successfully whelped the litter.
 Until then, please do not hesitate to phone us with any questions you may have!